sfzinstruments/jlearman.jRhodes3c/README.md

 # sfz-jRhodes3c-looped

-SFZ multi-layer instrument: 1977 Rhodes Mark I, looped
+SFZ multi-layer instrument: 1977 Rhodes Mark I Stage 73, looped

 16 Mb disk space

 ## jRhodes3 family

-jRhodes3 is my sampling of my 1977 Rhodes Mark I Stage Piano, which I purchased new back in 1978.
-This sample set is not intended to be a jack-of-all-trades Rhodes, but rather, it's how I set up and used my Rhodes.
-It was recorded with EQ, with a treble boost and low-mid scoop, emphasizing the bell tones, but with substantial bark on the higher velocity layers.
+jRhodes3 is my sampling of my 1977 Rhodes Mark I Stage 73 electric piano, which I purchased new back in 1978.
+This sample set is not intended to be a jack-of-all-trades Rhodes, but rather, it's how I usually set up and used my Rhodes.
+It was recorded with EQ, with a treble boost and low-mid scoop, emphasizing the bell tones, and with substantial bark on the higher velocity layers.
 There are 5 layers, sampled to peak at 3dB difference per layer at on the low notes and to maintain volume throughout each layer.
-Not all layers are full-keyboard width, higher notes don't change timbre as much.
+Not all layers are full-keyboard width, as higher notes don't change timbre as much.

 The set includes 67 16-bit looped samples, with up to 5 velocity layers,